antixenoinitiative/axiwiki/recommended-controls.md

 ![](/mousecontrolstoggle.png)

 Maneuvering in supercruise with relative mouse enabled is tedious.
 There are two main solutions this.
 The above image shows a disable relative mouse, which can be made a toggle or hold down.
 The second option is to bind pitch yaw and roll somewhere else on your inputs, like a number pad.

+## Stick

+Optimal stick settings are more individual than mouse settings.
+The exact model of the stick, ergonomics, personal preference and what other input device(s) make up your setup are all factors.

+Easy to reach binds are even more important with sticks than with mouse.
+Any finger-movement or hand-adjustment to reach a button or hat will skew with your stick movement and therefore aim.
+Make sure any binds you need during combat are well placed!

+### Response Curves

+Many players find it difficult to precisely control their ship with linear input by default.
+Even more so with the very fine-tune back and forth adjustments that are required to stay & aim steadily during Flight-Assist Off flying.

+A lot of practice can let players adjust to that, but another good option, to make this easier, are response curves.
+The goal with response curves in this case is to soften the initial input rate of the axis' center on your stick.
+This will make the small fine-tune inputs required for precise FA Off flying easier, while still allowing for high rate input further along the outer part of the axis.

+Elite Dangerous does not have an option for response curves, so you will need other software.
+Some sticks will have their own software from the manufacturer, but this will not always be the case and sometimes these softwares can be lackluster.

+Our recommended third party alternative is the open-source software [Joystick Gremlin](https://whitemagic.github.io/JoystickGremlin/download.html), together with [vJoy](https://sourceforge.net/projects/vjoystick/).

+1. Setup vJoy.
+Your device inputs will be mapped to virtual device inputs.
+2. Setup Joystick Gremlin.
+Select the vJoy virtual inputs and make  response curves for your virtual axis.
+3. Bind the newly setup virtual axis inputs in your Elite Dangerous Settings.
+Use the Input Repeater option within Joystick Gremlin to let Elite detect the virtual inputs seperately.
+Elite will detect both your analogue and virtual inputs otherwise.

 # Fire Groups & Binds